-In May of 2017, the Application Security feature was enhanced.
-Developers now have an additional option when securing applications.
+Application Security now allows even more option when securing applications.
 Option 1, Locking down an entire dictionary, and allowing only certain applications to be accessible, is the traditional method and is explained here.
 Option 2, allows all applications in a dictionary to be accessible, except for the ones listed.
 Listed applications are only accessible to the assigned roles.
 More information can be found here.

 As a visual example, see the screenshot below:

 In option 1, traditional security, users of the role admin could run I20.
 Sales users could only run R10.
 Any user that belonged to another role would be locked out of every other application in the dictionary.
 Further, even admin or sales role users would be restricted from anything other than their listed app.